 Fetching Device Battery Details

 Many industries such as aviation and retail that have adopted mobility, need to keep a track of the battery levels on their enterprise's mobile devices that are involved in critical business functions.
-With Mobile Device Manager Plus MSP, you can monitor the battery percentage and charging status for iOS and Android devices.
+With Mobile Device Manager Plus, you can monitor the battery percentage and charging status for iOS, Android and Windows devices.
 You can also configure alerts to be sent to an email address if the battery percentage falls below a pre-defined value.

 ME MDM app must be installed on the devices to fetch battery details.
 Learn how to automate ME MDM app installation in iOS devices.